hibbitts-design/grav-skeleton-course-hub-site/user/plugins/twigfeeds/README.md

 The plugin is enabled by default, and can be disabled by copying `user/plugins/twigfeeds/twigfeeds.yaml` into `user/config/plugins/twigfeeds.yaml` and setting `enabled: false`.

+## Changes in v4.0.0

+PicoFeed was deprecated long ago, and hasn't been properly maintained in most forks.
+This caused some errors to be persistent, that could not be resolved without forking and patching the library, which the creator of this plugin was unwilling to do.
+Thus, though the API in PHP remains largely intact, it has changed in Twig.

+**You will need to revise your templates to make sure everything works as expected, some properties will have different names than before.** To get an idea of what the data looks like, use `{{ dump(twig_feeds) }}` in a Twig-template and inspect the debugger.
+Most notably, `item.url` is now `item.link`, `item.content` is `item.description`, and `item.date.date` is `item.lastModified`.
+The change is not backwards-compatible, so update your templates as needed.

+More details on the specification the new library, FeedIo, uses [is available here](https://github.com/alexdebril/feed-io/blob/master/doc/specifications-support.md).
+Changes to options:

+- The `extra_tags` option has been deprecated, all tags are now included by default
+- A `request_options` option has been added, which allows you to [pass options to the Guzzle Client](http://docs.guzzlephp.org/en/stable/request-options.html)
+- The plugin now uses PSR-4 for autoloading

 ### Settings and Usage

 | Variable | Default | Options | Note |